EpicentralLabs/docs/src/introduction/options-standard.md

 # The Solana Options Standard (SOS)

 ::: tip Solana Options Standard (SOS)... is an open source [Solana Program(s)](https://solana.com/docs/core/programs) SDK created by **Epicentral Labs**.
-The Options Standard allows for a "standardized" way to create **Option Contracts** on Solana, making it easier than ever to generate, calculate, and integrate options on-chain.
+Allowing for a "standardized" way to create **Option Contracts** on Solana, making it easier than ever to generate, calculate, and integrate Options on-chain.
 :::

 ## The Problem